creativeprojects/resticprofile/README.md

 resticprofile needs python 3 (tested with version 3.5 minimum) installed on your machine

-It's been actively tested on macOs X and Linux, and I'm working on making it compatible with Windows.
+It's been actively tested on macOs X and Linux, and it _should_ be compatible with Windows.

 ## Install